-This past week at Atlassian Summit, we made an exciting new announcement that customers can now deploy Jira Software Data Center in Microsoft Azure.
+This past week at Atlassian Summit, we made an exciting new announcement that customers can now deploy Jira Software Data Center as a proof of concept in Microsoft Azure.

 We know that organizations have unique needs for their Jira Software Data Center environment.
 Following the success of our collaboration with Amazon Web Services this past year, we wanted to provide more flexibility for customers to choose the Jira Software Data Center deployment option that works best for them.

 We’ve seen a massive trend of companies moving applications out of their own Data Centers and into new cloud hosting providers.
 By offering support for Microsoft Azure, we continue to deliver on our promise of flexibility and performance for our customers. -Cameron Deatsch, Head of Server Marketing at Atlassian